Open Carry w/out a CPL:

 - If you prefer you may place the round that was once chambered back into the magazine.

-- Place both the completely unloaded pistol and the (which is allowed to be loaded) magazine in your firearms case.
+- Place both the completely unloaded pistol and the magazine in your firearms case.

 - Place the firearm which is now located in your firearms case in the trunk of the vehicle and close the trunk.

 You are ready to transport.

 If you do NOT have a trunk place the encased and completely unloaded firearm at what is preferably the furthest most point in your vehicle where you or someone else will not be able to easily access it.